ShahryarAbbasi/Black_Jack/README.md

 Javascript was used to create game logic and making the buttons on the webpage functional.

 ### Challenging Code Parts
+Overall I spent a good amount of time with DOM and how to use it.
 Difficult part for me was figuring out how to attach values to a string of an array.
 After hours of searching parseInt came up and it was a lifesaver.
 Still need to do is find a function how to turn the Ace value to 1 or 11 depending on the sum of the hand.

 ### link to Game
 [Here is the link](https://shahryarabbasi.github.io/Black_Jack/)

 ### Next Steps
 I would like to make my game more realistic with the card images and better logic to change Ace count depending on score of the game.
-Have one dealer card flipped to start the game as well.
+Have one dealer card flipped to start the game, and lastly would like to add about a second or two delay after user hits stay to reveal dealer cards and winning message.
 I believe I spent a lot of time on the logic of the game and was in funky spot for a major time of the project before finding the right approach.
-This project needs a lot more work and I will be putting the time in for it.
+This project needs a lot more work and I plan to be putting the time in for it.